 Meals: Breakfast & Dinner

 In the evening, head out to see Kathakali Show.
-Kathakali is very famous form of Indian Classical Dance.
-It is a "story play" genre of art, but one distinguished by the elaborately colorful make-up, costumes and facemasks that the traditionally male actor-dancers wear.
+Kathakali is a very famous form of Indian Classical Dance.
+It is a "story play" genre of art, but one distinguished by the elaborately colorful make-up, costumes, and facemasks that the traditionally male actor-dancers wear.
 Dinner & overnight stay at hotel in Periyar (Thekkady).

 Meals: Breakfast & Dinner